ncagle/DNS-over-HTTPS/Trust-On-First-Use.md

     curl https://example.com

-(this mode probably needs to be enabled, or alternatively it needs an option to disable it)
+This mode probably needs to be enabled, or alternatively it needs an option to disable it.
+It works for all transfers that use TLS (HTTPS, FTPS, POP3S, IMAPS, etc).

-[TL: Suggest enabled by default for interactive user, disabled for non-interactive.
-This is the sort of thing one wants in a .ini file, not on every command.  "interactive" means a human is available (varies by OS, but excludes batch/cron jobs, daemon processes, etc.)]
+Idea: enabled by default for interactive user, disabled for non-interactive. "interactive" means a human is available (varies by OS, but excludes batch/cron jobs, daemon processes, etc.).
+Problem: how do detect "non-interactive" users?

 Perform as usual with the standard CA cert setup, ask for `CERTINFO` to get returned. (run A)

-If run A doesn't return an error, goto Cleanup Mode (Discuss: what to do on non-CA errors)
+If run A returns OK, goto Cleanup Mode

-[TL: You mean expired, revoked, etc?
-Default: If locally trusted, prompt w/reason.
-Otherwise fail.
-I'd like to redefine --insecure to mean prompt in this case - but that would break compatibility.
-So I guess a new option, e.g. --trust-override to prompt for adding to local trust store]
+If run A returns a non-CA-related error, fail normally

 ## If run A fails with a CA-cert error

 Check the file $CURLTRUST if there's an existing entry for "https://example.com"

-[TL: Note this applies to all TLS protocols - e.g. curl has ftp-ssl ...]

 If there's an entry with certs/pinning present and it matches the certs from run A, then continue and silently retry the transfer with those certs provided. (run B)